Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: Numerical results and discussions

-At last, we obtain the Borel windows, continuum threshold parameters, energy scales of the QCD spectral densities, pole contributions, and the contributions of the vacuum condensates of dimension $10$, which are shown clearly in Table \ref{BorelP-ss}.
-From the Table, we can see that the pole contributions are about $(40-60)\%$, the largest pole contributions obtained up to today, the pole dominance condition is well satisfied.
-The contributions of the vacuum condensates of dimension $10$ are $|D(10)|\ll 1\%$ except for $|D(10)|\leq 1 \%$ for the $[sc]_{A}[\overline{sc}]_{A}{}^*$ tetraquark state with the $J^{PC}=1^{+-}$, the convergent behaviors of the operator product expansion are very good.
+At last, we obtain the Borel windows, continuum threshold parameters, energy scales of the QCD spectral densities, pole contributions, and contributions of the vacuum condensates of dimension $10$, and show them clearly in Table \ref{BorelP-ss}.
+From the Table, we can see evidently that the pole (or ground state) contributions are about $(40-60)\%$, the largest pole contributions for the multiquark states reached up to today, the pole dominance requirement can be certainly fulfilled.
+The contributions of the vacuum condensates of dimension $10$ (the highest dimension) are $|D(10)|\ll 1\%$ except for $|D(10)|\leq 1 \%$ for the $[sc]_{A}[\overline{sc}]_{A}{}^*$ tetraquark state with the quantum numbers $J^{PC}=1^{+-}$, the convergent behaviors of the operator product expansion are all excellent.

-We take into account all the uncertainties of the relevant parameters and acquire the masses and pole residues of the hidden-charm-hidden-strange tetraquark states with the $J^{PC}=0^{++}$, $1^{+-}$, $1^{++}$ and $2^{++}$, which are shown explicitly in Table \ref{mass-Table-ss}.
-From Tables \ref{BorelP-ss}--\ref{mass-Table-ss}, we can observe that the modified energy scale formula $\mu=\sqrt{M^2_{X/Y/Z}-(2{\mathbb{M}}_c)^2}-2{\mathbb{M}}_s$ is well satisfied.
-In Fig.\ref{mass-1-fig}, we plot the mass of the $[sc]_S[\overline{sc}]_{A}+[sc]_{A}[\overline{sc}]_S$ tetraquark state having the $J^{PC}=1^{++}$ with variations of the Borel parameters at much larger ranges than the Borel widows as an example.
-There appear rather flat platforms in the Borel windows indeed, the two short vertical lines represent the Borel windows.
-Therefore, the four criteria are all satisfied, and we expect to make reliable predictions.
+We take into account all the uncertainties of the relevant parameters and acquire the masses and pole residues of the hidden-charm-hidden-strange tetraquark states with the quantum numbers $J^{PC}=0^{++}$, $1^{+-}$, $1^{++}$ and $2^{++}$, and present them explicitly in Table \ref{mass-Table-ss}.
+From Tables \ref{BorelP-ss}--\ref{mass-Table-ss}, we can observe evidently (through extremely simple computation) that the modified energy scale formula $\mu=\sqrt{M^2_{X/Y/Z}-(2{\mathbb{M}}_c)^2}-2{\mathbb{M}}_s$ is obeyed satisfactorily.
+In Fig.\ref{mass-1-fig}, we plot the mass of the $[sc]_S[\overline{sc}]_{A}+[sc]_{A}[\overline{sc}]_S$ tetraquark state having the quantum numbers $J^{PC}=1^{++}$ with variations of the Borel parameter at much larger range than the Borel widow as an example, where we also give the experimental values of the masses of the $X(4140)$, $X(4274)$ and $X(4685)$ for comparison.
+There really appear perfectly smooth platform in the Borel window, where the two short perpendicular lines mark the boundaries of the Borel window.
+Therefore, we draw the conclusion confidently that the four elementary criteria/requirements are all met with, and expect to reach reliable/robust predictions.